Pakubuwono I of Mataram

-Pakubuwono I (also as Pakubuwana I, before his reign was known as Pangeran Puger), uncle of Amangkurat III of Mataram was a combatant for the succession of the Mataram dynasty, both as a co-belligerent during the Trunajaya rebellion (from 1677 to 1681), and the First Javanese War of Succession (1704–1707).
+Pakubuwono I (also known as Pakubuwana I, known prior to his reign as Pangeran Puger, lit.
+'Prince Puger'), was a combatant for the succession of the Mataram Sultanate, both as a co-belligerent during the Trunajaya rebellion (1677–1681), and the First Javanese War of Succession (1704–1707).

-He created a new name for his line, with the title Pakubuwono, the standard name for rulers of the subsequently created Surakarta.
+An uncle of Amangkurat III of Mataram, he created a new name for his line, with the title Pakubuwono, the standard name for rulers of the subsequently created Surakarta.
 Most Javanese chronicles (babad) depict him as a great wise ruler.
 He ruled from 1705 to 1719.

 His son succeeded him with the title Amangkurat IV.

 Origin

 Born as Raden Mas Darajat, he was the son of Amangkurat I, the last Mataram ruler based in Plered, from his second queen consort, Ratu Wetan.
 Ratu Wetan originated from the Kajoran family, descended from the Sultans of Pajang.

 RM.
 Darajat was once appointed as a crown prince (adipati anom) when a conflict between his father and Raden Mas Rahmat (later Amangkurat II of Mataram) occurred.
 RM.
 Rahmat was Prince Puger's half-brother, born in Ratu Kulon (the first queen consort of Amangkurat I).
 Amangkurat I relinquished the crown prince title from RM.
 Rahmat and ceded it to RM.
 Darajat.
-But, when the Kajoran family was proven to support the Trunajaya rebellion in 1674, Amangkurat I was forced to draw the title from RM.
+However, when the Kajoran family was proven to support the Trunajaya rebellion in 1674, Amangkurat I was forced to draw the title from RM.
 Darajat.